-The negatively charged nitrogen vacancy center (NV) in diamond is a widely applicable system for both quantum communication [1] and quantum sensing [2].
-It features an optically addressable electron spin with long spin coherence both at low- and at room temperature [3-5], hyperfinecoupled nuclear spins that can be used as long-term storage qubits [6], and an electronic structure that enables sensing of magnetic, electric or mechanical fields as well as temperature [7].
-Nanoscale probing of magnetism in 2D materials [8], imaging of domain walls in antiferromagnets [9], and measurement of current flow in graphene [10] have benefited from this sensitivity, while demonstrations of entanglement between distant NVs [11] and implementations of few-node quantum networks [12] build on the NV's electronic, nuclear, as well as optical coherence.
+The negatively charged nitrogen vacancy center (NV) in diamond is a widely applicable system for both quantum communication1 and quantum sensing.2 It features an optically addressable electron spin with long spin coherence both at low- and at room temperature,^{3-5} hyperfine-coupled nuclear spins that can be used as longterm storage qubits,6 and an electronic structure that enables sensing of magnetic, electric, or mechanical fields as well as temperature.
+Nanoscale probing of magnetism in 2D materials,8 imaging of domain walls in antiferromagnets,9 and measurement of current flow in graphene10 have benefited from this sensitivity, while demonstrations of entanglement between distant NVs11 and implementations of fewnode quantum networks12 build on the NV's electronic, nuclear, as well as optical coherence.
 Because these applications rely on optical initialization and interrogation, an efficient optical interface is critical.
-For NVs deep in the bulk, the solution has so far been to employ solid immersion lenses [13, 14], which increase the collection efficiency by up to a factor of 10 over unstructured diamond but do not improve the weak NV zero-phonon line (ZPL) fraction.
-Approaches based on optical resonators such as open microcavities [15-21] shorten the radiative lifetime, increase the fraction of photons emitted into the ZPL, and improve the collection efficiency, but require more extensive diamond microfabrication.
-For quantum sensing, the common approach to increase the collection efficiency is to use waveguiding photonic structures as scanning probes [22, 23], which also requires a considerable amount of diamond microstructuring.
+For NVs deep in the bulk, the solution has so far been to employ solid immersion lenses,^{13,14} which improve the collection efficiency by up to a factor of 10 over unstructured diamond but do not increase the weak NV zero-phonon line (ZPL) fraction.
+Approaches based on optical resonators, such as open microcavities,^{15-21} shorten the radiative lifetime, increase the fraction of photons emitted into the ZPL, and improve the collection efficiency, but require more extensive diamond microfabrication.
+For quantum sensing, the common approach to increase the collection efficiency is to use waveguiding photonic structures as scanning probes,^{22,23} which also requires a considerable amount of diamond microstructuring.